Computer Training for Somali Refugees

 Our main target are the youth, we hope to run other programs for children and adults at the training center as well.

+We will work and collaborate with local businesses and community leaders.
 The program will integrate different communities, bind people of different races and build cohesion in workplaces.

 We are also working on a program to start IT training centers in Refugee camps, our first IT training center is earmarked for Nakivale Refugee Settlement Center. more update on this or if you are interested to learn more on this please email us at: email@example.com.